-Cellulitis is a common skin infection that always requires treatment.
-That’s why it’s important not to ignore the symptoms, such as an irritated or painful rash, skin blisters, swelling, and fever.
+Cellulitis is a common skin infection with symptoms that may include an irritated or painful rash, skin blisters, swelling, and fever.
 Early treatment is the best way to prevent potentially serious complications from cellulitis.

 Cellulitis is a bacterial skin infection.
 It happens when small cuts or other skin breaks allow bacteria to enter.
 It causes painful inflammation and swelling and can make your skin feel overly warm.
 In most cases, cellulitis outbreaks occur on the lower legs.
 However, your arms, face, and other areas of the body can also be affected.